Travel: Stag Lord’s Fort

 Don’t relax your guard after defeating these bandits, however, as more fighting awaits.
 Just east of their campfire you’ll find a pen where four Ferocious Wolves lurk.
 By now these are paltry foes, and you should need little instruction to deal with them.

 Kill the wolves, then get to looting.
 There’s a chest (Trickery 15) near some crates south of the watchtower in the corner of the fort which contains a Potion of Shield of Faith, among other trinkets.
-On the eastern front of a house northeast of the bandit’s campfire you’ll find a chest containing a Potion of Shield of Faith and a Potion of Enlarge, while on the northwestern end of the house you’ll find some boxes you can move.
+On the eastern front of a house east of the bandit’s campfire you’ll find a chest containing a Potion of Shield of Faith and a Potion of Enlarge, while on the northwestern end of the house you’ll find some boxes you can move ([Athletics 19], otherwise the task will take four hours).
 Do so, but be careful, as bandits lurk both behind the house and further northwest, including a wandering archer who may spot you and start a fight.
-If you killed this wandering archer - whose patrol took him near the Owlbear cage - when you eradicated the bandits in the shadow of the fort’s large tree, you won’t need to worry about this nuisance.
+If you killed this wandering archer - whose patrol took him near the Owlbear cage - when you eradicated the bandits in the shadow of the fort’s well, you won’t need to worry about this nuisance.

 This can prove to be an opportunity more than a hindrance, however, depending on your luck and strategy.
 Cast a Web spell (or two!) north of the wagon that forms a barrier between you and the bandits, then equip all your characters with ranged weapons and start shooting the bandits behind the house, as there are two in sight who are easy targets.
 Don’t give them your undivided attention, however, as there’s a Bandit Priestess back there, too, who will make her presence known shortly by casting Bless.
 Her following spells aren’t as nice, and include Hold Person, so target her immediately and shoot her down, then focus on the bow-armed Bandits who will undoubtedly return fire and who can score Sneak Attacks with their bows.